AlexCue987/konsumers/README.md

             .allOf(min(), max()) }
 ```

-Another consumer will store the date of the first data point.
+Another consumer will be used as a state, to store the date of the first data point.
 We shall use this state to determine when the date changes:

 ```kotlin
         val stateToStoreDay = { mapTo<Temperature, LocalDate> {it.getDate()}.first() }
 ```

-Second, we need to specify that we shall stop consuming whenever the date changes.
-We are extracting a stored date from a consumer and comparing it against the date of the incoming data point:
+Second, we need to specify when to stop consuming: whenever the date changes.
+We are extracting a stored date from the state and comparing it against the date of the incoming data point:

 ```kotlin
     private fun dateChange() = { intermediateConsumers: List<Consumer<Temperature>>, value: Temperature ->